SBA bid protest lawyers small business size protest attorneys

 Small Business Size Protest Defense – Responding to Bid Protest Allegations

 Responding to an SBA bid protest is an important aspect of defending against allegations that your company does not meet SBA small business size standards.
 Understanding that the SBA Area Office can find affiliation in other areas that the protestor may not allege is very important.
-Our law firm helps you to cover these bases and to avoid some of the legal landmines that can get the contract award revoked.
-Therefore, our small business size protest lawyers always analyze your response arguments to avoid this common trap.
-As a successful awardee, it is your goal to protect your business interests and bottom line.
-You must convince the SBA through factual and legal approaches to show why the protestor has not met its burden of proof.
+Our law firm helps you to cover these bases and avoid some of the legal landmines that can get the contract award revoked.

-SBA Size Appeals to SBA OHA
+SBA Size Appeals & SBA OHA Attorneys

-When the Area Office issues a size determination, you may believe that there are grounds for filing an appeal at the SBA Office of Hearings and Appeals in Washington DC.
-Watson & Associates SBA bid protest attorneys help clients file and intervene in size protest appellate cases.
-We represent both intervenors and protestors during SBA OHA size appeal litigation.
 We help by preparing the legal authority and legal briefs to advocate our client’s position and why the Area Office may or may not have committed reversible errors when making a size determination.
 When OHA makes an unlawful decision in a size appeal case, our government contract appellate lawyers will assess the decision and help you to decide whether there is merit to appeal to the U.S. Court of Federal Claims or the US Court of Appeals for the Federal Circuit.

 For other results please, please see our representative cases